spire-fyi/spire_fyi/README.md

 ### Projects
 - Program usage analysis: What are the top Solana programs used per day?
 How is this different for new users vs all users?
 - NFT Royalty analysis: Which users pay royalties when this is optional?
 What is the potential loss in revenue from royalties?
+  - Initial work focuses on Magic Eden sales since royalties became optional (15-Oct-2022), and only on sales of collection in the 99th percentile of volume.
+In the future, this tool will be expanded to all sales, a larger date range, and more collections
 - Coming soon:
   - Network analysis of Program usage